emTgi/Projec_Bike_Store/sql_script.md

 ```
 ![NULL_values_orders](https://github.com/emTgi/Project_Bike_Store/assets/114177110/26f307ee-75c9-4cb3-9bce-d926982f6fad)

 However, these are cancelled or unprocessed orders so it is expected that this column might have NULL values.
-For this project, I will treat all rows with NULL shipped_date as canceled:
+For this project, I will treat all rows with NULL values as cancelled:
 ```sql
 UPDATE orders
 SET order_status = 3